Tw1ddle/samcodes-admob/README.md

 # samcodes-admob

-Unofficial AdMob banner and interstitial ads support for iOS and Android Haxe OpenFL/Lime targets.
+Unofficial [AdMob](https://developers.google.com/admob/) banner and interstitial ad support for iOS and Android Haxe OpenFL/Lime targets.

 ### Features ###

 Supports:
-* Caching and showing interstitial ads.
+* Caching, showing and dismissing interstitial ads.
-* Refreshing, showing and hiding banner ads.
+* Showing, hiding and refreshing banner ads.
 * Customizable listener for reacting to SDK events.
 * Customizable banner positioning.
 * Multiple ad units.

 Doesn't support:
-* Displaying more than one banner at a time.
+* Displaying more than one banner ad at a time.
 * IAP functionality.
 * DoubleClick ads or mediation.